brianlangley/Wanderlust/README.md

 ## Project Description

 Wanderlust is a photo liking application developed in vanilla JavaScript.
-Inspired by platforms like Pinterest, it provides users with a visual journey through a collection of stunning photographs.
-Users can browse through a diverse range of images, like their favorite photos, and store them as personal favorites.
+Inspired by platforms such as Pinterest, it provides users with a visual journey through a collection of stunning photographs.
+Users can browse through a diverse range of images, like their favourite photos, and store them as personal favourites.

 ### The project consists of two main components

 #### cards.js

 The `cards.js` script handles the API setup, queries, and storage arrays.
-It utilizes the Pexels API to fetch a curated list of high-quality photos related to nature, landscapes, beaches, mountains, cities, and more.
+It utilises the Pexels API to fetch a curated list of high-quality photos related to nature, landscapes, beaches, mountains, cities, and more.
 These photos are displayed as interactive cards, allowing users to like or dislike each image.
-Additionally, detailed information about a photo can be viewed in a modal dialog.
+Additionally, detailed information about a photo can be viewed in a modal dialog, by clicking the blue information button.

 Features of `cards.js`: